PhilipYip1988/python-notebooks/anaconda/windows/jupyter.md

 <img src='images_jupyter/img_034.png' alt='img_034' width='450'/>

-The notebook file previosly created can be opened.
+The notebook file previously created can be opened.
 When a notebook file is opened, generally the Kernel should be reestarted by going to the Kernel tab and selecting Restart Kernel and Run All Cells or one of the other Restart Kernel options:

 <img src='images_jupyter/img_035.png' alt='img_035' width='450'/>